DataDog/documentation/content/en/real_user_monitoring/guide/understanding-the-rum-event-hierarchy.md

 ### Actions, errors, resources, and long tasks

-Within views, the SDK creates more granular events that all fall along the same level hierarchically.
+Within views, the SDK creates more granular events that all fall along the same hierarchy level.
 However, each event is unique and carries its own attributes and properties.

 ### Actions